Lingnik/slack-inactive-channels/README.md

 - `--days DAYS` - Number of days to consider a channel inactive
 - `--exclude CHANNELS` - Comma-separated list of channel names to exclude
-- `--export FILENAME` - Export results to CSV, JSON, and HTML files with this base name
+- `--export FILENAME` - Export results to CSV, JSON, and HTML files with this base name (saved to `data/` directory)
 - `--archive` - Archive inactive channels (requires confirmation)
 - `--no-interactive` - Run in non-interactive mode (requires --days and --export)
+- `--channel CHANNEL_NAME` - Check data for only one specific channel
+- `--test` - Test mode: only check the first 100 channels

 #### Automating with Non-Interactive Mode